EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 MeteoGate will monitor the availability of the APIs and notify the Data Supplier in case any inactive or low performing APIs are detected.

-_Outstanding question: Should data publishers be given minimum QoS thresholds for their API that need to be met before being onboarded, or will we accept any quality of API?
+> [to be updated] Outstanding question: Should data publishers be given minimum QoS thresholds for their API that need to be met before being onboarded, or will we accept any quality of API?
 Guidance/rule on minimum “quality” for upstream data services, e.g. minimum requests/sec … and how this is validated during the on-boarding process; Or… review performance logs after 6 months and give feedback if needed._

 ### Data Quality and Data Governance